AbdulRahmanAlHamali/pdt/README.rst

 AUTH_FOGBUGZ_SERVER
    URL of your fogbugz instance

-FOGBUGZ_TOKEN
-   Fogbugz user API token to be used for Fogbugz API calls

 FOGBUGZ_CI_PROJECT_FIELD_ID
    Fogbugz field id to get CI project field values.
 Used for release management.